rd4398/hotel-reservation-system/README.md

 - Ensure that the roomAvailability table has the available dates set in future.
 Example, in order to reserve room with checkin date: 2023-12-08, there must be a roomAvailable for that date in the table pre-inserted.
 You can add rows to the table using MySQL insert statements.
 - To register your account, you can click register and then login using those credentials.
 If you directly want to login, you must first insert `(username, password)` manually in MySQL by creating the auth table.
 The auth table can be created from the `sql/main.sql` file.
 - We encourage you to watch the demo recording before trying out this application.

+## Commands to Run the Application
+- Navigate to the project directory and run the command: `$python3 main.py`